Duramann/Data_engineering_final_project/readme.md

 │
 ├── requirements.txt        &lt;- The requirements for the Docker image │
-├── flask_app              &lt;- The folder with the app, its requirement, Dockerfile and the script for testing │
+│
 ├── JenkinsFile         &lt;- The file to configure the steps for our jenkins pipeline │